trolleksii/argocd-diff-reporter/README.md

 ## Why

-You bought the GitOps idea and started using ArgoCD in auto-sync mode for kubernetes deployment but you want full transparency in what will happen in Kubernetes before you hit the merge button in you Pull Requests.
+You bought into the GitOps idea and run ArgoCD in auto-sync mode, but you want full transparency into what will change in your cluster before hitting merge on your Pull Requests.
 Reviewing raw YAML changes in a PR rarely tells the full story — Helm values, Kustomize overlays, and ApplicationSet generators all produce manifests that look nothing like the source files.
 This tool fills the gap.

 ## Features

 - **ApplicationSet expansion** — automatically generates concrete Applications from ApplicationSets so every generated app gets its own diff
-- **Multi-file, multi-document PRs** - accomodates various possible GitOps layouts, whether you use ApplicationSets, Applications, or mix of both, single-document or multi-document yaml files
+- **Multi-file, multi-document PRs** — accommodates various possible GitOps layouts, whether you use ApplicationSets, Applications, or a mix of both, single-document or multi-document yaml files
 - **Helm, Kustomize, and directory sources** — supports three major sources for ArgoCD Applications.
-- **Private Helm/OCI registries** -  uses repositories configured in the ArgoCD to pull sources from private repositories
+- **Private Helm/OCI registries** — uses repositories configured in ArgoCD to pull sources from private repositories
 - **Interactive web UI** — dashboard of recent PRs, per-PR summary of affected apps, and detailed side-by-side diffs with live progress updates over WebSocket
 - **GitHub Check Runs** — creates a check on each PR with a summary and a link to the full report; supports re-runs via CheckSuite events